ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 accurate analysis, particularly for systems extending beyond the simulation box.
 This capability enables users to uncover valuable details about molecular structures and dynamics.

-.. _xray-static-structure-factor:

-X-ray Static Structure Factor
-'''''''''''''''''''''''''''''

-MDANSE's xray static structure factor analysis is tailored for neutron and X-ray scattering experiments in material science.
-It systematically investigates material structural properties by analyzing particle distribution and ordering.
-Researchers gain precise insights into fundamental aspects like atomic spacing and ordered patterns.
-MDANSE provides fine-grained control over ":math:`r`-values" and ":math:`q`-values," enabling customization for probing specific material structural characteristics.
-This tool is invaluable for advancing scientific and industrial research, especially in neutron scattering experiments.